rodneyshupe/Cookbook/Recipes/SoupsAndStews/FrenchOnionSoup.rst

 mitts to remove bowl from microwave and remove plate away from you to avoid steam burn.)
 Drain onions (about 1/2 cup liquid should drain off).
 Place Dutch oven over medium-high heat and melt butter before adding wilted onions.
 Proceed with step #2.
-The soup’s flavor, however, will not be quite as deep as with the stove-top method.
-If you don’t have a microwave-safe bowl large enough to accommodate all of the onions, cook in a smaller bowl in 2 batches.
+The soup's flavor, however, will not be quite as deep as with the stove-top method.
+If you don't have a microwave-safe bowl large enough to accommodate all of the onions, cook in a smaller bowl in 2 batches.